ph2139a/Summative_1/README.md

 -   A GitHub repository containing a web application that permits image upload, adversarial patch generation, patch application and image presentation.

--   A zip file from which the application can be run
+-   A zip file from which the application can be run.

--   A PDF copy of this README file
+-   A PDF copy of this README file.

 **Task List & Schedule**

--   This project's tasks and schedule are managed via GitHub projects.
+-   This project's tasks and schedule are managed via GitHub Projects.

 **Risk Register**